GeoDerp/MyAI/README.md

 - Check status at `/status/<task_id>` (returns JSON)
 - View results at `/result/<task_id>` when complete
 - Leave and return anytime - the task continues running

+### Monitoring progress without reloading

+- Every background submission is added to the dashboard automatically and stored in local storage so in-flight tasks reappear instantly after a refresh.
+- The dashboard streams progress updates over Server-Sent Events (SSE) for running tasks and gracefully falls back to status polling if the SSE channel drops.
+- Each task card surfaces the latest phase (plan, gather, synthesize, reflect), a friendly status pill, and quick actions for copying task IDs, opening `/status/<id>`, or jumping straight to the rendered report once finished.
+- Completed/failed tasks can be cleared with a single click, keeping the workspace focused on what still matters.

 **Example workflow:**
 ```bash